Vandal Savage: Post-Crisis

-As a result of the "Crisis", several universes merged into one single timeline, creating a new version of history where the Justice Society and Justice League had always lived on the same Earth, with one team forming decades after the other.
+Following Crisis on Infinite Earths, several universes merged into one single timeline, creating a new version of history where the Justice Society and Justice League had always lived on the same Earth, with one team forming decades after the other.
 In this new history, Savage is still originally a Cro-Magnon warrior called Vandar Adg, now said to have been leader of the Blood Tribe.
 The Post-Crisis version of Savage is more bloodthirsty, and it is suggested by some that he is the first cannibal on record in human history.
 As with the Silver Age stories, the meteor that made him immortal is one that travels by warping through space and time, now specifically said to have originated from the future.
-Savage eventually learns the meteor didn't empower him through radiation but by infecting him with sub-atomic robots it carried called "tektites".
+Savage eventually learns the meteor did not empower him through radiation but by infecting him with sub-atomic robots it carried called "tektites".
 These tektites make him ageless and able to heal from great damage and lethal wounds, while also increasing his intelligence, making him more human in form, and increasing his strength, reflexes, resiliency to injury, and tolerance to pain.
 The Immortal Man is still present at Savage's origin, and still fashions an amulet from a piece of the meteor.
 It is now said the presence of tektites in both their bodies allows the two enemies to sense each other and sometimes be drawn to each other.

 Though he is unaware of it at the time, Vandar Adg had intestinal cancer when he was made immortal.
 This affects the cancer cells as well, preserving them and making them unable to be removed.
 Throughout the centuries, the cancer causes Savage great bouts of pain and discomfort.

 Along with the Immortal Man, Savage makes enemies of many across history, including the early human Anthro and the immortal mystic known as the Phantom Stranger.
-At different points in history, Savage faces Batman due to the hero becoming temporarily lost wandering through time as a result of the Final Crisis.
+At different points in history, Savage faces Batman due to the hero becoming temporarily lost wandering through time as a result of Final Crisis.
 Similarly, Savage often fights the time traveler Rip Hunter and his allies across the millennia.
 As he grows older, Savage realizes he has three human enemies who constantly reincarnate, though unlike the Immortal Man they do so in the traditional sense, needing to literally be reborn as children again following each death.
 Two of these enemies are known as Prince Khufu and his wife Chay-Ara in their original lives, fated to meet each other and fall in love in all subsequent lives.
 In the early 20th century, they are reborn as Carter Hall and Shiera Saunders, Hawkman and Hawkgirl.
 Vandal Savage compares the two reincarnating Hawk heroes to cockroaches.
-Savage's other reincarnating enemy is a man named Mitchell Shelley, who is reborn time and time again and usually recalls the events of his past lives, leading him to essentially becoming the same person time and time again.
-In many lives, Shelley fights Vandal Savage, becoming his most frequent enemy next to the Immortal Man.
+Savage's other reincarnating enemy is a man named Mitchell Shelley, who is repeatedly reborn again and usually recalls the events of his past lives, leading him to remaining the same person.
+In many lives, Shelley fights Savage, becoming his most frequent enemy next to the Immortal Man.